Felted wool dryer balls are an easy to make, non-toxic alternative to fabric softener and dryer sheets.

 How To Make Wool Dryer Balls – Step One

 To make a set of 6 dryer balls, you will need 3 skeins of 100% pure wool yarn.
 Each skein should be 210 yards.
 It is very important the wool is NOT WASHABLE.
 We are going to wash the dryer balls to “felt” the wool, this will not happen if the wool is “washable”.
 You will also want a large-eyed steel yarn needle.
-Color of wool is not important as wool does not bleed.
+The color of wool is not important as wool does not bleed.

 How to Make Wool Dryer Balls – Step Two